The-Duchess/CS350-Summer2015/assignment3.md

 > input: Node in a Priority Heap

-> output: True if the input is a leaf and false if it is not
+> output: True if the input is a leaf and False if it is not

       def is_leaf ← R
             if not R.left and not R.right then ↑ true

             ↑ false

-> input: Two nodes in a Priority Heap
+> input: Two Nodes in a Priority Heap

 > output: The better option of the two nodes